Skip to Content

 • If you have Medicare insurance, you have the right to receive an “Advanced Beneficiary Notice”, or “ABN”, telling you in writing why Medicare will not pay for the care, treatment, or services, how much you may be required to pay, and to accept or refuse the care, treatment, or service before it is provided to you.

 • You have the right to request and receive information about Advanced Directives, such as a Living Will, Physician Orders for Life Sustaining Treatment (“POLST”), Durable Medical Power of Attorney or Mental Health Care Advance Directives, to tell us how you would like to be treated when you may not be able to.
 This includes, but is not limited to, Do Not Resuscitate (“DNR”) orders, asking us not to do CPR if your heart stops, to use medications to control you blood pressure or keep your heart pumping, not to be placed on a ventilator, or breathing machine, not to have a feeding tube placed or be fed by IV, or any other end-of-life care you may or may not want.
 You may change your mind at any time about the type of end-of-life care you want or do not want.
-The provision of care will not be conditioned on whether you have an advanced directive.
+The provision of care will not be conditioned on whether or not you have an advanced directive.

 • It is your responsibility to tell your provider and care team, to the best of your knowledge, why you are seeing the provider, all of your current and past medical and behavioral health history, conditions, illnesses and injuries, all the medications you are taking currently including those you can buy over-the-counter without a prescription, such as vitamins and herbal supplements, if you’ve ever been in the hospital before and the reason why, and any other information, such as an unexpected change in your condition, illness or injury.
-We need to know this information to care for and treat you to the best of our ability.
+We need to know this information to care and treat you to the best of our ability.

 • It is your responsibility to participate in your plan of care and to ask questions about the care, treatment, or services that will be provided to you.
 Such questions will be answered in plain language you can understand.

 • It is your responsibility to follow the care and treatment plan agreed upon between you and your providers.
-This includes taking any medications, participating in care, treatment or services your providers have prescribed or recommended for you.
+This includes taking any medications, participating in care, treatment or services, your providers have prescribed or recommended for you.

-• It is your responsibility to accept personal accountability for any outcome resulting from your or your legal representative’s decision to refuse care, treatment or services or to not follow your provider’s treatment plan, including any payment responsibilities that may result from your decision to refuse care.
+• It is your responsibility to accept personal accountability for any outcome resulting from your or your legal representative’s decision to refuse care, treatment or services or to not follow your provider’s treatment plan, including any payment responsibilities that may result from your decision to refuse care

 • It is your responsibility to provide complete and accurate information about your health insurance and coverage, if known, a copy of your insurance card and a government issued photo ID, such as a driver’s license or state issued identification card at the time the care, treatment or service is being provided to you.